vohi/minicoin/README.md

 ## Machine-specific provisioning

-Additional provisioning steps are defined in the subdirectories that the `roles` attribute points at in the machine's definition.
+Additional provisioning steps are defined using the `roles` attribute in the machine's definition.

 ```
 - name: simple